cfengine/documentation/README.md

 report the issue in the regular [CFEngine bug tracker](https://cfengine.com/dev/projects/core).
 Use the "Documentation" category when you create bugs.
-And of course you can search the bug tracker for known issues with the documentation, and maybe help the community of CFEngine users by correcting some of those here!
+And of course you can search the bug tracker for known issues with the documentation, and help the community of CFEngine users by correcting some of them.

 ## Writing Documentation